Frédérique Dumas

 Frédérique Dumas (born 18 May 1963) is a French film producer and politician of the Union of Democrats and Independents (UDI) who served as a member of the National Assembly from 2017 to 2022.
-She is the CEO of Studio 37, the film production subsidiary of Orange.
+She was the CEO of Studio 37, the film production subsidiary of Orange.

 Early life and education

 Dumas studied at the Institut Libre for International Relations Studies (Panthéon-Assas University), and holds a bachelor's degree in information/communication.

 Film career

 From 1989 to 1993, Dumas was a film consultant for the French Ministry of Culture.
 At the same time, she was holding a director of development position at Polygram.

 In 1996, Dumas created NoéProductions, and IngaFilms in 2004, two independent film production companies based in Paris, France.
 In parallel, she was President of the Bureau de Liaison des Industries Cinématographiques, the office that syndicates most of the French film unions.

 In 2005, she was a member of the jury for the 20th movie festival in Paris.

-Today, she is the CEO of Studio 37, the film production subsidiary of Orange.
+She was the CEO of Studio 37 (now Orange Studio), the film production subsidiary of Orange.